Danspace Project Presents

 How to apply

 Danspace Project does not have a formal application process (except DraftWork, see below) and work is reviewed by the Executive Director, Program Director and guest curators throughout the year.
 Artists are welcome to submit materials but due to the high volume of solicitations Danspace cannot guarantee a response to unsolicited proposals (please do not send hard copies of videos or other materials).
 You are welcome to invite Danspace Project program staff to a performance or rehearsal as an introduction to your work.
 Please note that this is a process that often takes several years and there are no deadlines.

-Since their inception in 2009-10, Danspace Project’s Platforms have been the signature program of CW2.
-The Platforms are multi-week series of performances and events organized by guest curators.
-The Platforms were conceived as “exhibitions that unfold over time” and act as inquiries into artistic, choreographic and curatorial concerns.
-Thirteen Platforms have been held to date, each accompanied by a print catalogue.
-Guest artist curators have included Lydia Bell, DD Dorvillier, Trajal Harrell, Ishmael Houston-Jones, Judy Hussie-Taylor, Claudia La Rocco, Juliette Mapp, Ralph Lemon, Okwui Okpokwasili, Eiko Otake, David Parker, Will Rawls, Melinda Ring, and Reggie Wilson.
+Since their inception in 2009-10, Danspace Project’s Platforms have been a signature program.
+The Platforms are multi-week series of performances and events organized by guest artist curators.
+The Platforms were conceived by Danspace Project executive director and chief curator Judy Hussie-Taylor as “exhibitions that unfold over time” and enact curation as a process of collaborative inquiries delving into artistic, choreographic and curatorial concerns.
+Fourteen Platforms have been held to date, each accompanied by a print catalogue.

 Platforms to date:

 Platform 2010: i get lost, curated by Ralph Lemon, Jan.-Apr.
 2010 | Catalogue